zhouhongfa/mybatis-xml-convertor/README.md

 # Readme

-Convert Mybatis xml to jinja2 template, so that we can use jinja2 template to generate sql.(Influenced by Java development experience)
+Convert Mybatis xml to jinja2 template, so that we can use jinja2 template to generate sql.

 Just use for study and test.